Animal Ethics: Our Responsibility

 In contrast to blood banks both in United States of America and overseas, Plasvacc`s business is heavily regulated.

 Donor horses run free in large paddocks and enjoy irrigated improved pastures, with plenty of shelter and clean high quality water.
-Company veterinarians supervise a detailed health and welfare program ensuring high standards of parasite control, behaviour training, health prevention strategies, vaccinations, feet (hoof) and dental care.
+Company veterinarians supervise a detailed health and welfare program ensuring high standards of parasite control, behavior training, disease prevention strategies, vaccinations, feet (hoof) and dental care.
 Experienced and trained auxiliary staff and an on-site laboratory for testing help the veterinarians ensure the good health of our animals is maintained at all times.

 An independent Animal Ethics Committee (AEC) has approved all of our activities involving animals used as donors of blood products.
 It is a Department of Agriculture committee constituted in accordance with the requirements of the code.
 They monitor the care and use of our donor animals with annual physical inspections and regular reports on donors submitted by Plasvacc veterinary surgeons.
 The committee is comprised of a minimum of: